Does Diesel Go Bad and How Long Does It Last?

 Diesel fuel tank

-First you will need to decide how much diesel fuel you need to store.
-I would recommend storing no more than what you’d use in a 12 month period.
+First, you must decide how much diesel fuel you need to store.
+I recommend keeping no more than what you’d use in 12 months.

-This way you will be able to rotate through the stored diesel, adding more to your stockpile as necessary.
+This way, you can rotate through the stored diesel, adding more to your stockpile as necessary.

 Diesel Storage Drums

 You can buy 5 gallon diesel cans.
-Storage in cans are pretty straight-forward.
+Storage in cans is pretty straightforward.
 If you need to store a bit more diesel, then you can get 55 gallon drums.

 The problem with diesel drums is that they don’t have a drain on the bottom.
 There will be no way to remove sediment or bad diesel from the drum.
 If the diesel starts going bad, you are pretty much screwed.